ksu-cs-textbooks/cis300/content/appendix/vs/debugger.md

 ## The Debugger

 In previous sections, we discussed how a Windows Forms Application can be built using Visual Studio.
 Having built an application, we need to be able to run and test it.
 To do this, we use the Visual Studio Debugger.
-When an application is loaded into Visual Studio, we can invoke the debugger by clicking the "Start" button near the top:
+When an application is loaded into Visual Studio, we can invoke the debugger by clicking the "Start Debugging" button near the top:

 <img src="start-button.jpg" alt="A picture of part of a Visual Studio Window should appear
 here." style="zoom:67%;" />

-{{% notice note %}}
-A Visual Studio bug has sometimes caused this button to be missing.
-If this happens, you can instead click "Start
-Debugging" on the "Debug" menu.
-{{% /notice %}}

 When the debugger starts, it attempts to do the following things: